Kunoichi Ninpō

-Kunoichi Ninpō (くノ一忍法) is a 1964 Japanese erotic film directed by Sadao Nakajima in his directorial debut.
+Kunoichi Ninpō (くノ一忍法), also known as Female Ninja Magic, is a 1964 Japanese erotic film directed by Sadao Nakajima in his directorial debut.
 It is based on Futaro Yamada's novel Kunoichi Ninpōchō.

 Plot

 In the Siege of Osaka, five female ninjas who pregnanted with Toyotomi Hideyori's children escape from Osaka Castle by the order of Sanada Yukimura.
 Tokugawa Ieyasu orders Hattori Hanzō to assassinate them all.
 On the other hand, Senhime raises her hand against Ieyasu and tries to protect them.